24th April 2023

 Proper insulation - how well your home retains heat - is one of the cornerstones of an energy-efficient home.
 A well-insulated home means less heat passes through the materials and reduces the need to cool or heat them artificially.

-According to Sustainability Victoria, having a fully-insulated home compared to a non-insulated one can reduce the cost of heating and cooling by around 40% to 50%!
+According to Sustainability Victoria, a fully insulated home, compared to a non-insulated one, can reduce the cost of heating and cooling by around 40% to 50%!
 Ceiling insulation alone can lower your heating and cooling bills by 20%!

 Even though it sounds like a lot, improving your home’s insulation is a relatively simple and inexpensive job for any tradie.